 Professor Hurn has taught 18 different subjects—basic courses, including Contracts, Civil Procedure and Business Associations and specialized subjects such as State & Local Taxation and Historical Development of the Common and Civil Law.

 Hurn is regularly sought by practicing lawyers and legislative committees for expertise on corporate law, financial reorganization, state and local taxation and charitable trusts.
 A recognized expert on white collar crime, he has testified in the prosecution of several multimillion–dollar fraud cases.

 He is also co–author of several statutes, including the NH Hate Crimes Law, the sexual orientation portions of the NH Law Against Discrimination, the Business Corporations Act and the Limited Liability Company Act.

-Professor Hurn currently teaches Contracts, Property, Writing for Practice, and Contract Design and Drafting.
+Professor Hurn currently teaches Contracts, Property, Conflicts of Law, and Contract Design and Drafting.

 “I grew up in the Missouri Ozarks, a culture then still showing the better traces of feudalism and anarchy.
 After teaching law and practicing in Kansas City, I spent a year as a graduate fellow at Yale.
 Then I came here, happily avoiding the pedantry, status obsessions and bureaucracy of the general run of law schools.